-As contemplated in the Business Combination Agreement and described in the definitive proxy statement/prospectus (the "Proxy Statement/Prospectus"), filed by ATAK pursuant to Rule 424(b)(3) with the Securities and Exchange Commission (the "SEC") on November 15, 2023 (as further supplemented on November 17, 2023) in the section titled "Proposal No. 1 - The Business Combination Proposal" of the Proxy Statement/Prospectus, on February 6, 2024, the day prior to the Effective Time, (a) ATAK changed its jurisdiction of incorporation by deregistering as a Cayman Islands exempted company and continuing and domesticating as a corporation incorporated under the laws of the State of Delaware (the "Domestication"), upon which ATAK changed its name to "DIH Holding US, Inc." (for further details, see the section titled "Proposal No. 2 - The Domestication Proposal" in the Proxy Statement/Prospectus); (b) each issued and outstanding Class A Ordinary Share was converted, on a one-for-one basis, into one share of domesticated Class B Common Stock; (d) each issued and outstanding ATAK Public Warrant, ATAK Private Warrant and ATAK Right was converted, on a one-for-one basis, into a Public Warrant, Private Warrant and Right, respectively; and (e) the governing documents of ATAK were replaced by governing documents for the Delaware corporation.
+As contemplated in the Business Combination Agreement and described in the definitive proxy statement/prospectus (the "Proxy Statement/Prospectus"), filed by ATAK pursuant to Rule 424(b) (3) with the Securities and Exchange Commission (the "SEC") on November 15, 2023 (as further supplemented on November 17, 2023) in the section titled "Proposal No. 1 - The Business Combination Proposal" of the Proxy Statement/Prospectus, on February 6, 2024, the day prior to the Effective Time, (a) ATAK changed its jurisdiction of incorporation by deregistering as a Cayman Islands exempted company and continuing and domesticating as a corporation incorporated under the laws of the State of Delaware (the "Domestication"), upon which ATAK changed its name to "DIH Holding US, Inc." (for further details, see the section titled "Proposal No. 2 - The Domestication Proposal" in the Proxy Statement/Prospectus); (b) each issued and outstanding Class A Ordinary Share was converted, on a one-for-one basis, into one share of Common Stock; (c) each issued and outstanding Class B Ordinary Share was converted, on a one-for-one basis, into one share of domesticated Class B Common Stock; (d) each issued and outstanding ATAK Public Warrant, ATAK Private Warrant and ATAK Right was converted, on a one-for-one basis, into a Public Warrant, Private Warrant and Right, respectively; and (e) the governing documents of ATAK were replaced by governing documents for the Delaware corporation.

-On February 7, 2024 (the "Closing Date"), the Business Combination was consummated whereby (a) Merger Sub merged within and into DIH with DIH as the surviving corporation of the transaction and becoming a wholly owned subsidiary of DIH; (b) the issued and outstanding shares of DIH were exchanged for \$250,000,000 in the form of newly-issued shares of Common Stock valued at \$10.00 per share (the "Aggregate Base Consideration"); (b) DIH's financial advisor received 700,000 shares of Common Stock as payment for the financial advisory fee due to it; (c) the 20,200,000 outstanding Rights were converted into 2,020,000 shares of Common Stock; and (d) each outstanding share of Class B Common Stock was converted into a share of Common Stock
+On February 7, 2024 (the "Closing Date"), the Business Combination was consummated whereby (a) Merger Sub merged within and into DIH with DIH as the surviving corporation of the transaction and becoming a wholly owned subsidiary of DIH; (b) the issued and outstanding shares of DIH were exchanged for \$250,000,000 in the form of newly-issued shares of Common Stock valued at \$10.00 per share (the "Aggregate Base Consideration"); (b) DIH's financial advisor received 700,000 shares of Common Stock as payment for the financial advisory fee due to it; (c) the 20,200,000 outstanding Rights were converted into 2,020,000 shares of Common Stock; and (d) each outstanding share of Class B Common Stock was converted into a share of Common Stock.